Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Analysis And Improvements

 Thus, \emph{GeNTR} is equivalent to the greedy cover approach.
 Of course, the results may differ, since different heuristics are used.
 The ILP cover approach solves the covering problem in an optimal way and is thus stronger than greedy covering and \emph{GeNTR}.
-Nevertheless, it is `potentially weaker' than \emph{SAT-based Cover}, since \emph{SAT-based Cover} has the freedom to choose different values for $\v{i}$ variables and $\v{s}'$ variables which are not fixed by $d'$.
+Nevertheless, it is `potentially weaker' than \emph{SAT-based cover}, since \emph{SAT-based cover} has the freedom to choose different values for $\v{i}$ variables and $\v{s}'$ variables which are not fixed by $d'$.
 As already discussed in Sect.~\ref{ssse:QBF} QBF is exact as a decision problem, but it is not an optimization method which is able to \emph{compute} the reduced cube.
-Greedy application of QBF depends on the chosen order and therefore it is only potentially stronger than \emph{SAT-based Cover} and ILP.
+Greedy application of QBF depends on the chosen order and therefore it is only potentially stronger than all other methods except for MaxQBF.
 MaxQBF provides an optimal solution and dominates all other methods.

-Now we look at methods suitable for transition functions. \emph{IGBG}, 01X-si\-mu\-la\-tion, and \emph{S01X} have basically the same strength, since the result of \emph{IGBG} is 01X-simulatable~\cite{Ravi:2004} and the result of \emph{S01X} is only locally optimal.
-The three methods may produce different $X$-values on present state variables, however.
-01X-simulation, \emph{IGBG}, and \emph{S01X} are weaker than \emph{MS01X}, since MaxSAT computes an \emph{optimal} selection of $X$-values for state bits.
+Now we look at methods suitable for transition functions. \emph{IGBG}, \changescs{\emph{justification}}, 01X-si\-mu\-la\-tion, and \emph{S01X} have basically the same strength, since the results of \emph{IGBG} \changescs{and \emph{justification} are} 01X-simulatable~\cite{Ravi:2004} and the result of \emph{S01X} is only locally optimal.
+The \changescs{four} methods may produce different $X$-values on present state variables, however.
+01X-simulation, \emph{IGBG}, \changescs{\emph{justification}}, and \emph{S01X} are weaker than \emph{MS01X}, since MaxSAT computes an \emph{optimal} selection of $X$-values for state bits.
 All 01X-based methods are `potentially weaker' than lifting.
 If $X$-values on present state variables do not propagate to the next state bits included in the next state cube $d'$ for a fixed assignment to the remaining present state variables and the primary inputs, then the values assigned to the $d'$-variables are implied by this assignment.
 In other words, this assignment, the transition relation $T$ and $\neg d'$ are contradictory, and thus the present state bits with $X$-values can be potentially removed by the lifting method.
 On the other hand lifting does not suffer from the known imprecision of ternary logic as discussed in Sect.~\ref{01X}.

 The weaker, covering based methods for general transition relations (greedy cover, \emph{GeNTR}, ILP cover) should not be preferred over circuit-based methods (if they are applicable), since they have a fundamental weakness as illustrated by the following example: